Payment Confirmation

 PSD2 Exemptions

-Please contact our support team to enable the Low Value exemption.
+Contact our support team to enable the Low Value exemption.

 Authentication factors

-We currently support SMS
+We currently support SMS and Biometrics.

 Payment Run Confirmation